 The Autism Education skills certificate provides a foundation in educating individuals with autism.
 The certificate is designed for exposure to the key elements of educating individuals with autism, including providing supervised field experiences.
-All courses are not offered each semester.
 Students who satisfactorily complete the program requirements qualify for a certificate of program completion.

 Schoolcraft program code # CRT.00316